 So once you have dressed for the weather what else should you do to make cold weather shooting enjoyable?

 Modify equipment to make it ready for the cold.
 I put some insulation around the legs of my tripod so it is warmer when I carry it.
 Even with gloves the tripod was VERY cold to carry, with the insulation it is so much better.
 Attach a flashlight to your tripod so it will not fall into the snow.
 Anything to make it easier or warmer is a good idea.

 Acclimatize your equipment.
 Going from +25 and humid to -25 and dry will cause your lenses and your view finder to fog or freeze up.
 Try and do this slowly.
 It can take a few minutes from the time that the camera gets out in the cold till you can take a clear picture.
 Likewise coming back inside.
 I like to put the camera and lenses in a plastic Ziploc bag (or at least in a close camera bag) so that any moisture gets on the bag and does not get on the lens body, glass or camera.
 Again if you can let the camera warm up slowly.
 I would rather leave my camera in the cold than to bring it in and warm it up and then take it out and let it cool off again a few minutes later.

 Use a lens cover / camera cover to keep your hands out of the wind when shooting.
 This may not insulate your hands but it will help with the wind chill.
 It is also good for the rain and in blowing snow to protect your camera.

 Again a little preparation can go a long way to make shooting in the cold enjoyable and safe.

-We offer prints from wallets to 44″x100″ on a variety of media.
+We offer prints from wallets to 24″x100″ on a variety of media.
 No cheap, poor color poster prints – all our printing is done on archival media at the highest resolutions.
 We print for many individuals, companies and groups that want quality prints that look amazing.